Austin12325/Facemap-Mirror/README.md

 # Facemap-Mirror
 A set of tools used to work with mirrored UVs

+# Usage
+The addon works based on the facemaps the user adds.
+There is no specific name needed for the facemap, it will iterate through all of them on a mesh.

 # Features
 Move islands by 1 UV space (+ or -)